kayla-hale/Multiplex-Dynamics/README.txt

 % Software Requirements
 %	This code is supported for MATLAB R2018b or later.
 It has been
 %	tested on macOS Mojave 10.14.6.
 Some functions use the Parallel
-%   	Computing Toolbox, but that is optional, as described by comments
+%   Computing Toolbox, but that is optional, as described by comments in
-%   	in the scripts.
+%   the scripts.
 %
+% DATA AVAILABILITY
+%   Network structures and parameterization to reproduce Figs. 3-6 are
+%   available in a public google drive at: https://tinyurl.com/qr4xbdd
+%   The data is quite large (148 MB zipped).
 %
 % INSTALLATION
 % 	To use this code, download the whole folder and use it as a
 % 	working directory for MATLAB R2018b or later.
 Execute
 % 	RUN_DEMO_SIMULATIONS.m.
 The code is working correctly if it produces
-% 	six figures that match the panels in Fig. S1 of the manuscript
+% 	six figures that match the panels in Fig. 3 of the manuscript
 %	(expect approximately 2 minutes for run time).
 %
 % REPRODUCTION